whatsinport

 Sightseeing:

 Pylos is the name of a large bay and a town on the west coast of the Peloponnese Peninsula in southern Greece.
-It consists of two distinct settlements several kilometres apart, Old Pylos - situated on the NW of the bay - and New Pylos - on the SE.
+It consists of two distinct settlements several kilometers apart, Old Pylos - situated on the NW of the bay - and New Pylos - on the SE.
 Interestingly, each town has its own castle.

 One of its interesting features is the large town square that ends at the port and contains an enormous plantanos tree that can fit approximately a hundred cafe tables beneath it.
 Also of interest are the remains of ships - seen in the clear waters - that were 'accidentally' sunk by Britain in the Battle of Navarino.
 Also worth visiting is the Mycenean Palace of Nestor, but be sure to visit the archaeological museum in nearby Chora to see many of the frescos and artefacts that were found here.